Table of Contents

 - Hepatobiliary parasites: Opisthorchis viverrini, Clonorchis sinensis

-- Hepatolithiasis: more common in Southeast Asia and associated with a 6 to 50 fold increased risk
+- Hepatolithiasis: more common in Southeast Asia and associated with an increased risk of 6 - 50 times

 - Caroli disease: a congenital disorder characterized by multifocal, segmental dilatation of large intrahepatic bile ducts